 For example, if an AI system is used to screen job applicants and is trained on data biased against certain groups (e.g., women, minorities, etc.), that bias will be reflected in the system's decision-making.

-It's vital to ensure that any AI systems used in the workplace are trained on unbiased data and regularly audited to identify and address potential biases.
+It's vital to ensure that any AI systems used in the workplace are trained on unbiased data and regularly audited to identify and address potential risks.

 Another major ethical issue surrounding AI in the workplace is privacy and security.
 AI systems often collect and analyze large amounts of data.
 If that data falls into the wrong hands, it could be used to harm individuals or the company as a whole.